andrew/ultimate-awesome/README.md

 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [Awesome-Shadow-Removal](https://github.com/GuoLanqing/Awesome-Shadow-Removal) - Collection of  recent shadow removal works, including papers, codes, datasets, and metrics.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
+- [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.